jsquyres/ompi/docs/developers.rst

   :ref:`See the list of Open MPI frameworks in this version of Open MPI
   <internal-frameworks-section-label>`.
 An MCA
-  framework uses the MCA's services to find and load _components_ at run-time &mdash; implementations of the framework's interface.
-An easy example framework to discuss is the MPI framework named ``btl``, or the Byte Transfer Layer.
+  framework uses the MCA's services to find and load _components_ at run-time
+  |mdash| implementations of the framework's interface.
+An easy example
+  framework to discuss is the MPI framework named ``btl``, or the Byte Transfer Layer.
 It is used to send and receive data on different kinds of networks.
 Hence, Open MPI has ``btl`` components for shared